Hultner/Python-Data-Classes-Talk/README.md

 	<hr>
 </p>

-# ♜ Python Dataclasses
+# ♜ Python Data Classes
 **By Alexander Hultnér** at GothPy 17th of May 2018.
-Talk about Dataclasses and how you can use them today.
+Talk about *data classes* and how you can use them today.

 ## ♜ Dataclasses FAQ
-**What's the requirements for using dataclasses?**
+**What's the requirements for using data classes?**
 Python 3.6+ (ordered dicts, type annotations) via `pip install dataclasses`

-**When can I use dataclasses without installing the package?**
+**When can I use data classes without installing the package?**
 Dataclasses are native in 3.7

 **What similar patterns are used in older Python versions?**
-[Attrs](http://www.attrs.org/en/stable/) was a large insperation for dataclasses
+[Attrs](http://www.attrs.org/en/stable/) was a large insperation for data classes
 The misuse of NamedTuples (wouldn't recommend)

 ## ♜ Quick Reference